Rio Nuñez incident: Local power struggle

 Once the treaty with Lamina signed, the Belgians wanted to make an agreement with Mayoré, who was becoming less and less hospitable to Europeans.
 Mayoré had expulsed Ismaël Tay, a Frenchman and his own brother in-law, and kidnapped his wife-and child, whom he felt threatened by since he could one day have a claim to his throne.
-The Belgians organised an expedition with Bicaise, a local merchant, and discovered Mayoré's people constructing a building meant for two English merchants, Braithwaith and Marin, on land owned by Bicaise without his authorisation.
-Brathwaith and Marin had arrived in the area at the same time as the Louise-Marie and had made many gifts to Mayoré to earn his favour.
+The Belgians organised an expedition with Bicaise, a local merchant, and discovered Mayoré's people constructing a building meant for two British merchants, Braithwait and Martin, on land owned by Bicaise without his authorisation.
+Braithwait and Martin had arrived in the area at the same time as the Louise Marie and had made many gifts to Mayoré to earn his favour.
 The Belgian officers then disembarked and set up near Bicaise's house which was on a plateau.
 They became surrounded by about 400 locals armed with rifles.
 When the Belgians aimed at Mayoré's hut, the locals soon began pleading not to destroy their village, declared that Mayoré was a drunk oppressor and confirmed Ismael's complaints.
 Van Haverbeke then went to see Mayoré and demanded an answer from him by 11pm or to except an attack.
 At around 10pm, they received a positive answer and left the village with Ismael's wife and child, who had been saved without Mayoré's knowledge.